Aniruddha-Tapas/Android_OpenCV_Scan2Excel/README.md

 # Android OpenCV demo with TensorFlow

-* Scans tabular images
+* Scans tabular images using OpenCV for Android
-* Recognizes digits
+* Recognizes digits using TensorFlow
-* Writes to Excel file
+* Writes to Excel file [To be done!]

 <hr>